zainab-Memon/Learn-HTML-CSS/CSS Fundamentals/README.md

 ## Day 8: 16/11/2022
 ### Types of Layout in CSS - Continue
 #### Floats
+- The CSS float property specifies how an element should float.
+- The float property is used for positioning and formatting content
+- e.g. let an image float left to the text in a container.
+- The float property can have one of the following values:
+  - left - The element floats to the left of its container
+  - right - The element floats to the right of its container
+  - none - The element does not float (will be displayed just where it occurs in the text).
+This is default
+  - inherit - The element inherits the float value of its parent
 #### Flexbox
 - Flexbox is a one-dimensional layout method for laying out items in rows or columns.
 - Items flex to fill additional space and shrink to fit into smaller spaces.